(Adapted from the American Psychological Association’s Guidelines for the Undergraduate Psychology Major, 2007)

 The values of psychology are presented throughout the major, with the expectation that students will show increasing ability to demonstrate their acceptance of these values as they move from Statistics and Research Methods into the upper-level courses.

-Students who take Psychology courses at Middlebury (majors and non-majors) will also develop knowledge, skills, and values that are consistent with a liberal arts education.
-Specifically, they will be able to:
+Students who take psychology courses at Middlebury (majors and nonmajors) will also develop knowledge, skills, and values that are consistent with a liberal arts education.
+Specifically, they will be able to do the following: